spockele/palila_gui/README.md

   - Contains the audio samples and the responses of the experiment.
   - See for example the ```.\gui_dev``` directory.

-The script ```setup_new.bat``` will create the configuration file and experiment file directory for you, and do the necessary modification in the code for it to run.
+The script ```NEW_EXPERIMENT.bat``` will create the configuration file and experiment file directory for you, and do the necessary modification in the code for it to run.

 ### Config file structure (```.palila```)